allyring/allyring.github.io/cybersecurity/_posts/2023-02-15-TryHackMe-File-Uploads-Jewel.md

 /EEI.jpg              (Status: 200) [Size: 393]
 ```

-I verified that the `EEI.jpg` file was the updated payload using [[curl]], then ran it using the admin panel with a netcat listener open, which gave me a shell!
+I verified that the `EEI.jpg` file was the updated payload using `curl`, then ran it using the admin panel with a netcat listener open, which gave me a reverse shell!

+---

 Overall, I really enjoyed working through this room.
 It managed to cover not only common file-upload vulnerabilities, but also using Burp Suite, analysing source code, and enumerating a web server.